Tiamarth/Crescent/README.md

 # Crescent
 A minimal skin for Overwolf with two consecutively less minimal variations.

-**Note:** This skin may not still work.
-I can no longer test it as Overwolf doesn't support Linux and does not run in Wine.
-If that changes in the future, or if I ever buy a Windows PC, I will pick this project back up.

 There are three variations of this skin.
 The first is minimal, simply called Crescent.
 The second is less minimal, called Crescent: Arctic Blast.
 The third isn't minmimal at all and is called Crescent: Sub Zero.